The Ants That Call North Texas Home

 These ants are dark brown to black in color, and workers grow to be around 3 mm in length.

-Threats: This ant has a distinct foul odor when squashed that smells similar to rotten coconut.
-Like other ant species in Texas, they come inside in search of food, shelter, and water.
+Threats: These ants give off a distinct foul odor when squashed that smells similar to rotten coconut, which is where they get their name.
+Like other ant species in Texas, odorous house ants come inside in search of food, shelter, and water.
 Since these ants like to establish themselves inside structures, this can become a real problem as they grow in number and contaminate surfaces and food.

 Adult rover ants measure at around 1/2 to 2 mm in length and they vary in color from pale yellow to blackish-brown.